 I could not quite come to terms with the fact my year abroad has finally come to an end and I have to face reality once again.

-I went from feeling free beyond comprehension, to now working full time and being constrained to a routine which I particularly cannot comprehend.
+I went from feeling free beyond comprehension, to now being constrained to a routine which I particularly cannot comprehend.

-However, aside from the major anxiety attacks that I’ve been having since my return, my year abroad has been nothing but the best memories to have captured my soul.
+However, aside from this, my year abroad has been nothing but the best memories to have captured my soul.

 I am going to be entirely honest with you, and tell you.. it wasn’t easy, but every second was worth it.